First Friday ArtWalk

 The calendar lists free events and special events that charge admission.
 We list workshops under $15.

-The What's Happening Calendar no longer accepts submissions regarding music, please email these in the Music Listings format outlined below.
+The What's Happening Calendar no longer accepts submissions regarding music; please submit these in a separate email to the Music Listings calendar outlined below.

-To list in our calendar: Place the date in the subject line of your message.
+To list in our calendar: Place the date (example: July 15, 2014) in the subject line of your message.